Efficient Quantum Polar Codes Requiring No Preshared Entanglement: Using Quantum Polar Codes for Pauli or Erasure Channels

-As explained in Section~\ref{sec:effQPC}, for the phase IR decoding at the outer layer we cannot directly use the classical decoder explained in Appendix~\ref{ap:clSC}, since we have measured some qubits at the inner layer with respect to the amplitude basis (the qubits belonging to the system $\bar A^{\setC}$) which implies that we do not have knowledge about the phase-basis-measurements of these qubits.
-In the following we present two solutions to resolve this problem.
-We prove that the decoder can choose these unknown bits at random without affecting reliability for the specific states encountered in the distillation protocol.
-Alternatively, for the more general setting we show how to adapt the decoder such that it remains efficient and reliable by sampling from the distribution of the unknown bits.
-Note again that the second approach is more general in the sense that it works for arbitrary sources whereas the first approach requires a symmetric source.
+We note that for the phase reconciliation task we cannot directly use that decoder since we have measured some qubits at the inner layer with respect to the amplitude basis (the qubits belonging to the system $\bar A^{\setC}$), which implies that we do not have knowledge about the phase-basis-measurements of these qubits.
+In the following we present two different approaches to resolve this problem.
+We first show that the phase-basis measurements we do not know can be chosen at random without affecting the decoder's reliability.
+Alternatively, we show how to adapt the classical decoding algorithm introduced in \cite{suttershort} such that it does not require the above mentioned phase-basis measurements and still remains computationally efficient.